CompCogNeuro/CompCogNeuro.github.io/content/neuron-sim.md

 We'll start by first understanding the behavior of this neuron at an overall, qualitative level, with all the parameters at their standard default values, which are the values used in most of the other simulations in [[Axon]].
 Although these neurons have a lot of parameters relative to the units in [[abstract neural network]]s, we almost never change these parameters from their default values, unless there is a clear biological or functional motivation to do so.

-You can see that the level of injected input causes the neuron to fire a series of spikes, which are visible in the `Vm` membrane potential plot, and are also recorded discretely in the [[#sim_neuron:Test Cycle Plot/Spike]] variable (toggle that off to better see `Vm` alone).
-The `Act` value plots the rate-code activation value that is computed from a running-average of the inter-spike-intervals (`ISIAvg`), which is the number of milliseconds between each spike.
+You can see that the level of injected input causes the neuron to fire a series of spikes, which are visible in the [[#sim_neuron:Test Cycle Plot/Vm]] membrane potential plot, and are also recorded discretely in the [[#sim_neuron:Test Cycle Plot/Spike]] variable (toggle that off to better see `Vm` alone).
+At the broadest level, you can see the periodic spikes that fire as the membrane potential gets over the firing threshold, and it is then reset back to the rest level, from which it then climbs back up again, to repeat the process again and again.

+Because the excitation and inhibition are relatively closely balanced, you can see that the Vm starts to level off around the range just above -50 mV, due to the tug-of-war dynamics discussed in [[neuron]].
+This is where the AdEx exponential function starts to contribute, due to the exponential offset value being set at -50.
+This allows you to see the gradual impact of the exponential spiking function over the course of a few cycles, as it drives what then becomes a clear spike in membrane potential as the exponential function does its exponential thing.
+This exponential dynamic is what the positive feedback loop of voltage-gated Na channels produces, as captured in the Hodgkin-Huxley model that the exponential function approximates.

+The [[#sim_neuron:Test Cycle Plot/Act]] value plots the rate-code activation value that is computed from a running-average of the inter-spike-intervals (`ISIAvg`), which is the number of milliseconds between each spike.
 This `Act` value shows what you can hopefully see in the spikes themselves: the rate of spiking is going up over time!

 Why would the rate of spiking increase, when we are only injecting a constant amount of excitation and inhibition?